 Delivery of RSE is not the sole responsibility of the school.
 Therefore, the school recognises the value of involving appropriate outside agencies and visiting speakers within the RSE programme.
 Input from outside agencies will be sought to complement not substitute or replace the schools delivery of RSE.
-External providers such as the School Nurse and PC Skyrme (School Liaison Officer) are invited to look at the policy and their thoughts and professional expertise sought in the successful development of this policy.
-At Penmaes school, we work cooperatively with a range of external agencies and health professionals in order to deliver a well structured and effective RSE programme which include; The School Beat Police Liaison Officer, The School Nurse, Integrated Disabilities Team, Youth Intervention Service, CAMHS, Action 4 Children, CLA Team, Advocacy Service etc. These professionals support the curriculum with their perspective and offer specialised knowledge, experience and resources in the specific topics.
+External providers such as the School Nurse and Spectrum are invited to look at the policy and their thoughts and professional expertise sought in the successful development of this policy.
+At Penmaes school, we work cooperatively with a range of external agencies and health professionals in order to deliver a well structured and effective RSE programme which include; The School Nurse, Integrated Disabilities Team, Youth Intervention Service, CAMHS, Action for Children, CLA Team, Advocacy Service etc. These professionals support the curriculum with their perspective and offer specialised knowledge, experience and resources in the specific topics.